Analysis | A bad two weeks for conservative media’s crusade to find Democratic scandals

 Indeed, this wasn’t terribly surprising.
 As far back as Monday — shortly after the allegation burst into the mainstream — evidence emerged that it wasn’t the Trump White House that was referenced.
 A person involved in the data analysis stated that the information collected, to his knowledge, “was nonprivate [domain name system] data from before Trump took office.”
 In other words: not “spying,” and also not the Trump White House.

-Despite that, and despite the lack of Durham actually having said otherwise, the march to scandal resumed.
+Despite that, and despite the fact that Durham never said there was spying on the Trump White House, the march to scandal resumed.
 It was repeatedly stated as fact — often not even qualified as a possibility or even a likelihood — that the Clinton campaign had spied on Trump’s White House.
-And there’s little sign of any walkback.
+And there’s little sign of any backpedaling.

 A headline from the Washington Examiner stated — and still states — “Durham says Democrat-allied tech executive spied on Trump’s White House office.”